-- Children to have access to a phonics program that follows guidance from, 'Letters and Sounds' - To teach systematic phonics - To develop children's reading, (oral blending), and spelling, (segmenting), strategies - To support children to become more confident with their literacy skills in both reading and writing - To develop children's speaking and listening skills - To encourage children to have strategies to use independently to support life skills - To develop reading and writing of common exception words - Develop children's ability to recognise individual letters and groups of letters - Develop children's ability to know which letter(s) are representing which sounds - To develop children's ability to blend individual sounds together to read real words - Develop a desire to read and a sense of achievement as reading skills progress - To encourage children to become independent readers and writers - Where appropriate, children should use phonics as their primary approach to decode unknown words and for children to read phonetically irregular words quickly and efficiently to speed up their own decoding.
+- Children to have a Phonic or Sensory story lesson at least once a week but where possible twice a week - Children to have access to a phonic lesson following a devised scheme, where suitable - Children who are not yet ready to access a formal phonic lesson are to have a Sensory story lesson using books from the Phonic scheme to develop an understanding of listening through practical, hands-on activities - Children to have access to a phonics program that follows guidance from Letters and Sounds - To teach systematic phonics - To develop children's reading, (oral blending), and spelling, (segmenting), strategies - To support children to become more confident with their literacy skills in both reading and writing - To develop children's speaking and listening skills - To encourage children to have strategies to use independently to support life skills - Develop children's ability to recognise individual letters and groups of letters - Develop children's ability to know which letter(s) are representing which sounds - To develop children's ability to blend individual sounds together to read real words - Develop a desire to read and a sense of achievement as reading skills progress - To encourage children to become independent readers and writers - Where appropriate, children should use phonics as their primary approach to decode unknown words and for children to read phonetically irregular words quickly and efficiently efficiently to speed up their own decoding. - To develop a love of books through high quality stories taught in Phonic lessons

-Implementation of Phonics
+Implementation for Phonics

-- Staff INSET to ensure all staff are aware of new strategies and resources - Timetabled phonics sessions (1-2 per week in lower school, at least 1 each week for lower upper school classes) - Resources to be checked and monitored regularly to ensure they are available for all staff and children to assess - A variety of Floppy's phonics book including fiction, non-fiction and traditional tales - Base- line assessments to take place at the start of each academic year to ensure planning is aimed at the correct level to suit the majority of the class - End of phase/term/ year assessments to monitor progress - Children to be heard reading every week by a member of staff and, where possible, this reading session should integrate fully decodeable phonics books to consolidate learning - If it is deemed suitable, homework activities will be sent home to parents. - Resources in library to support each phase to be used by class teachers as and when appropriate - Assessments to take place on a minimum termly basis to assess progress against a baseline assessment - Teaching will be geared to the level of ability for each pupil, where possible.
-Work and activities will be differentiated appropriately and pupils may not reach levels expected as stated in the National Curriculum. - Children who are non-verbal to be encouraged to use a range of phonic programs to ensure they can assess new learning. - ICT to be used to enable all children to show their understanding whether verbal or non-verbal - A guide to support children who are non-verbal has been implemented throughout school - A literacy assessor will ensure rigorous levelling of children in Phonics, Reading and Spelling using set materials.
+- Story Time Phonics (TTS) to be rolled out to all classes from September 2018 - Classes to follow Story Time Phonics.
+If children are not ready for this program children to have a Sensory story lesson - Staff INSET to ensure all staff are aware of new strategies and resources - Timetabled phonics sessions (1-2 per week depending on class) - Resources to be checked and monitored regularly to ensure they are available for all staff and children to assess - Base- line assessments to take place at the start of each academic year to ensure planning is aimed at the correct level to suit the majority of the class - End of phase/term/ year assessments to monitor progress - Children to be heard reading every week by a member of staff and, where possible, this reading session should integrate fully decodable phonics books to consolidate learning - If it is deemed suitable, homework activities will be sent home to parents. - Resources in library to support each phase to be used by class teachers as and when appropriate - Assessments to take place on a minimum termly basis to assess progress against a baseline assessment - Teaching will be geared to the level of ability for each pupil, where possible.
+Work and activities will be differentiated appropriately and pupils may not reach levels expected as stated in the National Curriculum. - Children who are non-verbal to be encouraged to use a range of phonic programs to ensure they can assess new learning. - ICT to be used, where appropriate, to enable all children to show their understanding whether verbal or non-verbal

-Information about Floppy's Phonics
+Information about Story Time Phonics